NicoJohnColo/Cit-MedConnect-/README.md

-🏥 Medical Appointment System
+🏥 CitMedConnect

-This is a React-based web application that allows students to book clinic appointments and allows staff to manage medical records, time slots, and notifications.
+CitMedConnect is a React-based medical appointment and records management system designed for students and clinic staff.
+It streamlines clinic operations by providing an efficient way to book appointments, manage medical records, handle time slots, and send notifications—all in one platform.

-The app includes two main user roles:

-👩‍🎓 Students
+👩‍🎓 For Students

-Book available appointment slots
+Book clinic appointments

 View, cancel, or reschedule appointments

-View medical records
+Access medical records

-Receive notifications
+Receive real-time notifications

-🧑‍⚕️ Staff
+🧑‍⚕️ For Staff

-Manage student medical records
+Manage student medical records (create, update, view, delete)

-Create and update available time slots
+Create and manage time slots

 View all appointments and update their status

-Send notifications to students
+Send notifications directly to students

-The system uses React hooks (useState, useEffect, useContext, useMemo), reusable components, and context providers to manage global state such as authentication, appointments, and notifications.
+Built with React Hooks (useState, useEffect, useMemo, useContext) and structured with reusable components and context providers, CitMedConnect ensures a clean, scalable, and efficient front-end architecture.